 Other attractive characteristics would be a large pool of potential participants in the community 10k race, venues for hosting after-parties for participants to watch the professional race unfold, hotels equipped to host professional runners for at least a week beforehand, infrastructure for media broadcasting, and proximity to a major international airport.

-race itself should not run along it.
+Atlantic City is most famous for the boardwalk, but the race itself should not run along it.
 It could be uneven, and the springiness of the boardwalk might slow down the runners.
 Theoretically, it's possible to design a surface such that its rebound properties speed you up slightly compared to a super-stiff surface like concrete or asphalt, but it's fiendishly difficult—it depends both on the speed you're running, and the individual stiffness of your legs, which is not the same, even for, say, all 5'11, 135 lb runners moving at 4:45 mile pace.
 Further, this might set a bad precedent—future marathons might just be run on a track, or a track-like surface poured on top of a road.
 The IAAF would probably rule that record-eligible marathons must be run primarily on asphalt or concrete anyways.

 Can it be done?